Feynman Integral Reduction without Integration-By-Parts: Summary and outlook

-We have also demonstrated the validity of our method at two loops.
-In an explicit two-loop example, the straightforward application of the one-loop method can yield the correct reduction relations.
-However, we also emphasize that not all reduction relations can be obtained in this way, since additional structures arise at higher loops.
-This warrants further investigation, including more ways to perform variable changes and contour deformations.
 Furthermore, in this work we have only exploited the equivalence of integration contours in a simple way.
 There can be deeper mathematical structures behind these equivalence relations.
 For example, it is possible to employ the concept of intersection numbers between two integration contours to directly compute the reduction coefficients.
 This provides a particularly intriguing future perspective.